Great Expectations (1967 TV series)

-Great Expectations is a British television series which first aired on the BBC 1 in 1967.
-It is an adaptation of the novel Great Expectations by Charles Dickens, which follows a humble orphan suddenly becoming a gentleman with the help of an unknown benefactor.
+Great Expectations is a British television series which first aired on BBC1 in 1967.
+It is an adaptation of the 1861 novel Great Expectations by Charles Dickens, which follows a humble orphan suddenly becoming a gentleman with the help of an unknown benefactor.

 All episodes survived the BBC's routine junking and were released on DVD in 2017 by Simply Media.